Fair Rosamund Clematis

 An elegant vine producing lovely white star flowers with burgundy anthers, and a possible faint blush of pink ; large, long lasting flowers all summer; great for covering fences or arbors

 Fair Rosamund Clematis is covered in stunning white star-shaped flowers with burgundy anthers at the ends of the branches from early summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Fair Rosamund Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.